History of self-regulation

 A separate body known as the Broadcast Committee of Advertising Practice (BCAP) took over responsibility for the existing television and radio advertising codes.
 Its members include representatives from the advertising and marketing industry with an interest in broadcast advertising: advertisers, agencies and television and radio broadcasters.

 Today, the self-regulatory system covers non-broadcast advertising, and many aspects of direct and promotional marketing.
-It is supported by a range of other self-regulatory initiatives by the industry, including the various preference services run by the Direct Marketing Association.
+It is supported by a range of other self-regulatory initiatives by the industry, including the various preference services run by the Data & Marketing Association.